![]() |

 right, up or down.

-You will notice that the text, or nay other objet you selected, turns on itself.
+You will notice that the text, or nay other object you selected, turns on itself.

 Do

-not release the left mouse button until you are satisfied with the angle of your
+not release the left mouse button until you're satisfied with the angle of your

 text.